dgraph-io/dgraph-docs/content/deploy/cli-command-ref.md

     parent = "deploy"
 +++

-The Dgraph command-line interface (CLI) is used to deploy and manage Dgraph.
+You can use the Dgraph command-line interface (CLI) to deploy and manage Dgraph.
 You use it in self-managed deployment scenarios; such as running Dgraph on on-premises servers hosted on your physical infrastructure, or running Dgraph in the cloud on your AWS, GCP, or Azure infrastructure.

 Dgraph has a root command used throughout its CLI: `dgraph`.
 The `dgraph` command is supported by multiple subcommands (such as `alpha` or `update`), some of which